Sherry Y. Artemenko M.A., C.C.C.

 Prior to establishing Play on Words LLC, Sherry’s career as a speech language pathologist spanned 22 years in the Illinois and Connecticut public and private schools, where she worked with pre-school to high school-aged children with special needs.
 In this capacity, she served on multidisciplinary diagnostic teams at the preschool and elementary levels.
 In addition, she helped to develop programs for teaching language through literature and worked in collaboration with classroom teachers to bridge language, reading and writing in school curriculum.

 Sherry graduated from Northwestern University with a Bachelor of Science and Master of Arts degrees in Communicative Disorders, where she currently serves on the Alumni Council.
-Licensed in Connecticut, she is a certified member of the American Speech-Language-Hearing Association and has been a member of the Connecticut Speech-Language-Hearing Association’s Infant and Toddlers Committee.
-She serves on the national board of “Young Lives,” providing support for single teenage moms and their babies.
+Licensed in Wisconsin, she is a certified member of the American Speech-Language-Hearing Association.
+She is Chair of the National Board of Directors for “Young Lives,” providing support for single teenage moms and their babies.

-Sherry and her husband Bob have been residents of Southport for more than 30 years.
+Sherry and her husband Bob were long-time residents of Connecticut and recently moved to Wisconsin.
 They have three sons who served as Sherry’s first Play on Words clients: Bill, Yale 2000, Andrew, Northwestern University 2003, and Peter, Duke University 2005, and acquired three amazing daughters through marriage.
-Sherry and Bob are blessed with 7 precious grandchildren who love to play with Sheshe and Artie.
+Sherry and Bob are blessed with 10 precious grandchildren who love to play with Sheshe and Artie.

 B.A., Economics, M.M.
 Marketing, Northwestern University